-West Chester University of Pennsylvania is a public university that was founded in 1871, and is located on a suburban campus in West Chester, PA, approximately 25 miles west of Philadelphia.
-WCU is one of the 14 state universities of the Pennsylvania State System of Higher Education, and is accredited by the Middle States Association of Colleges and Schools.
+West Chester University of Pennsylvania is a public university that was founded in 1871, and is located on a suburban campus in West Chester, Pennsylvania, approximately 25 miles west of Philadelphia.
+WCU was originally established as a teacher’s college, and today is a comprehensive academic institution that is committed to offering high-quality undergraduate and graduate education programs.

 Middle States Commission on Higher Education